akshaykrjain/k8s-tooling/README.md

 # k8s-tooling
-Tools, Commands, Sripts to make it easier to operate a k8s clusters
+Tools, Commands, Scripts to make it easier to operate a k8s clusters